 Green has been profiled on USA Today, CNBC, CNN Money, NPR's Morning Edition, WIRED, MSNBC, the New York Daily News, HLN, CNN Politics, DCist, Vox.com, CNET, Mic.com, NBC News, Refinery29, the Globe and Mail, and several other news sources.
 He is best known for owning ClintonKaine.com and hosting "Hillary Potter" fan fiction there during the 2016 election, before selling the domain.

 Green is based in Lower Manhattan in New York City.
 He formerly served as in-house General Counsel and Webmaster for Teamsters Local 922 in Washington, DC.

 Amazon’s Project Zero Means Getting a Trademark Is Now More Important Than Ever

-Amazon announced a new program yesterday ambitiously named Project Zero.
-Unlike similarly named projects that aim to reduce things like traffic fatalities or carbon emissions, Amazon’s Project Zero “empowers brands to help drive counterfeits to zero.”
+Amazon announced a new program yesterday ambitiously named Project Zero, with the stated goal of “empower[ing] brands to help drive counterfeits to zero.”

 Counterfeiters and Listing Hijackers

 Counterfeit products and the associated act of “listing hijacking” — where a counterfeiter lists what they claim to be the owner’s product for a lower price so the counterfeiter shows up as the default seller on the owner’s own product listing — have been a major issue for Amazon over the past couple of years.
 Roughly half of my trademark clients are Amazon sellers, many of whom only initiate the trademark process after they’ve found their listings hijacked.